-More than just a blog where we post reviews of romance novels written prior to 2000, I wanted this place to be a source of valuable information regarding the genre’s history.
+I wanted this site to be more than just a review blog.
+As our focus is on everything related to romance novels written prior to 2000, I want to be a valuable source of information regarding the genre’s history.

-I have an anachronistic streak about me, especially regarding media consumption.
-On My Goodreads bio, I write that for me, pop culture ends in 1999–although that is a bit of an exaggeration.
-Once in a while, I will discover new talent to get excited about, but my heart turns to the past, especially when it comes to reading romances.
+I have an anachronistic streak about me, especially when it comes to media consumption.
+GenXer I am, for me, pop culture ends in 1999, mostly.
+Once in a while, I discover new talent to get excited about.
+But my heart turns to the past when it comes to reading romances.

-The twentieth century was like no other before, and everything that stemmed from then has historical value for where we have branched today.
-While I may not produce output in record time, I think it’s essential to have space for a comprehensive record of romance, especially the pivotal latter decades of the 1900s.
+While I may not produce output in record time, I think it’s essential to have space for a comprehensive record of romance, certainly for the pivotal later decades of the 1900s.

-I try to be even-minded about the people involved in the industry and the work they created.
+I try to be even-minded about those in the past who were involved in the romance industry and the work they created.
 Perhaps what was published “back then” could never be published today.
-Nevertheless, I want to know what was written, by whom, and maybe find out why.
-So, Sweet Savage Flame reviews vintage and old-school romances, we talk about authors, publishers, and cover artists and models.
-(And we sell some used books at our book store.)
+All the more reason to know more about what was written and by whom.

 Should we be doing more?